WHO WE ARE

 Divine Mercy University (DMU) is a Catholic graduate school of psychology and counseling, founded in 1999 as the Institute for the Psychological Sciences.
 The University is dedicated to the scientific study of psychology with a Catholic understanding of the person, marriage and the family.
 The University offers Master of Science (M.S.) and Doctoral (Psy.D.) degrees in Clinical Psychology, a Master of Science (M.S.) degree in Psychology and a Master of Science (M.S.) in Counseling.

 The Divine Mercy University is governed by its Board of Directors, which has complete and final governing authority over the University.
-The Board consists of the Bishop of Arlington, Virginia, seven lay Catholic leaders and three members of the Legion of Christ.
+The Board consists of the Bishop Emeritus of Arlington, Virginia, seven lay Catholic leaders and three members of the Legionaries of Christ.
 The Legion sponsors the University by providing a President and a Chaplain and helping to maintain the Catholic identity of the institution.

 The Divine Mercy University will be an international center for scholarship and professional training dedicated to the development of a psychology grounded in an integral Catholic-Christian view of the human person.
 Maintaining the highest academic standards, it will educate new generations of psychologists as well as professionals in psychology-related fields and open new areas of research for psychological theories that explore the relationship of psychology and the Catholic-Christian understanding of the human person.

 Divine Mercy University is an institution of higher education offering graduate degrees, continuing education and certificate programs globally.
 It is affiliated with the Legionaries of Christ.
 The University is dedicated to the renewal of the Catholic-Christian intellectual tradition and the integration of the theoretical and empirical bases of psychology, professional counseling and related fields, with a Catholic-Christian view of the human person through teaching and learning both knowledge and critical skills.